 Having said that, I do find the Play to have a fairly aggressive current release, even with its own headphone amp output and most headphones rarely get above 20.

 The noise floor is impressively low with the HE6, as it was with the Diana Phi.
-We did try some more leading planar flagships close to 100dB, such as the Meze Empyrean and on this setup, the noise floor starts to become a bit pervasive with hiss so we don’t really recommend anything about 94-95dB for this kind of pair up.
+We did try some more leading planar flagships close to 100dB, such as the Meze Empyrean, and on this setup, the noise floor starts to become a bit pervasive with hiss so we don’t really recommend anything about 94-95dB for this kind of pair up.

 The Chord TToby, (as a headphone amp), is ridiculously neutral and transparent sounding.
 It made every single regular headphone amp sound positively colored and allowed each DAC also to tweak the tonal output.

-It also has a tremendous turn of pace with the HE6SE combination sounding very articulate and fast with most every DAC we used.
+It also has a tremendous turn of pace with the HE6SE combination sounding very articulate and fast with almost every DAC we used.
 That being said, I found it perhaps the least forgiving of the amps tested with poor DAC/Source tracks in the setup.

 The TToby with the HE6SE is not a basshead combination.
 Do not confuse more power with a heavy-duty rich bass response.
 It remains impressively neutral and linear throughout.